 - You can easily make calculations of the future cost after adjusting it for inflation.

 - If you need 20 lakh today for your child’s education then after 20 years the sum would go up to 93 lakhs, considering a rate of inflation of 9% per annum.

 Choose the asset class

 - There are many options both in debt (fixed deposits and debt mutual fund) and equity (stocks and equity mutual funds) where you can invest.

 - How much you should invest in the two asset classes will depend on the time you have in your hand.
 Equity is a risky asset class.

 - Opt for equity diversified mutual funds.
-You can invest in mutual fund through systematic investment plans (SIPs).
+You can invest in a mutual fund through systematic investment plans (SIPs).

 - However, don’t go overboard on equity, have some debt exposure as well.
 This will help you cushion the downfall.

-- Decide an equity and debt allocation based on your risk appetite and invest accordingly.
+- Decide equity and debt allocation based on your risk appetite and invest accordingly.
 Reduce your equity exposure in the years when you are about to reach your goal.

 - Start redeeming your investment systematically as you are around 4 years away from your goal.